Morpho-lang/morpho/morpho5/docs/color.md

 ## RGB
 [tagrgb]: # (rgb)

 Gets the rgb components of a `Color` or `ColorMap` object as a list.
-Takes a single argument in the range 0..1, although the result will only depend on this argument if the object is a `ColorMap`.
+Takes a single argument in the range 0 to 1, although the result will only depend on this argument if the object is a `ColorMap`.

     var col = Color(0.1,0.5,0.7)
     print col.rgb(0)